 Automation is one of the trending topics in cybersecurity.
 The primary reason for automating mundane and repeatable tasks is to allow people to shift focus to problem-solving activities.

-From a cybersecurity point of view, organizations can become more resilient to cyber-attacks by created by directing all the resources to these problem-solving activities.
+From a cybersecurity perspective, organizations can become more resilient to cyber-attacks by directing all the resources to these problem-solving activities.

 Technological advancements also bring with it more sophisticated malicious attackers.
 Therefore Cybersecurity programs must be prepared to adopt automated cybersecurity solutions.

-Globally, enterprises seek methods to improve their efficiency and profitability – from their general activities like smart warehousing to automation and integration of IT and cybersecurity.
+Globally, enterprises seek methods to improve their efficiency and profitability from their general activities like smart warehousing to automation and IT and cybersecurity integration.